 - AUTHENTICITY, ALWAYS

 Always strive for a brand that reflects your values and your vibe in all its shiny glory.
-Customers can smell inauthenticity a mile away and in an age where choice comes in abundance, they will always be drawn to a brand with a sincere story at its core.
-Bottom line, authenticity is about practicing what you preach and being crystal clear about who you are, what you believe and what you do best.
-When your brand’s rhetoric is not in alignment with a customer’s actual experience, your integrity is compromised — pronto. – I love this para but it is copy/pasted.
+Today’s customer is a smart cookie and can smell inauthenticity a mile away.
+Your ideal customer will be drawn to a brand with a unique and genuine story at its core.
+Staying true to your authentic self and standing in your unique ways allows you to easily and seamlessly tell your customer who you are, what you believe in and what you do best.

 - LISTEN, REALLY LISTEN